 Winter Weather at Canyonlands

-BUT the cold winter weather may not be for everyone.
+The cold Canyonlands National Park weather in the winter may not be for everyone.

-- JANUARY: Highs 44 and lows 22 degrees Fahrenheit.
+- JANUARY: Highs 44 and lows 22 degrees F

 Things to Do In Canyonlands National Park in the Winter

 You can enjoy hiking trails, scenic drives, stunning viewpoints and photo spots!
-There are no ranger-led programs during this season.
+But there are no ranger-led programs during the winter.

 Take time to talk to the park ranger to get information about things you are interested in seeing and doing.
 Get tips and ideas on other things to do as well!